mythmon/talks/rust-types-and-traits/slides.md

 ```

 > There are complex rules dictating exactly when you can implement a trait for
 > the type.
-A simply version is that you either have to own the trait or the
+A simple version is that you either have to own the trait or the
 > the type.

 ---